adamlovesgit/VerifEye/README.md

 # VerifEye
 facial recognition for security purposes
+STEPS TO CONNECT
-1. use .env to initiate database connection
+1. use .env for database string
-2. use ckolkman.vscode-postgres to connect
+2. use ckolkman.vscode-postgres to initiate connection
+3. remember to add .env into your gitignore file before you push 4.test connection by running init.sql and checking the public tables in the postgresql explorer